DataDog/integrations-core/docs/dev/create_a_tile.md

 * For any offerings that **do not use** the Datadog Agent—including API-based integrations, professional services listings, and software licenses—you will only need to create a tile and submit the tile-related files in order to publish your offering.
 This is called a _tile-only-listing_.
 Tile-ony listings apply in situations where Datadog does not host any of the code associated with the API-based integrations, and the other supported offering types do not require any code.

-* For **Agent-based integrations**, however, you will need to create a tile, and additionally, submit all of your integration-related code (as well as your tile-related files) in one pull request.
+* For **Agent-based integrations**, you will need to create a tile, and additionally, submit all of your integration-related code (as well as your tile-related files) in one pull request.
 For more information, see [Create an Agent-based integration][27].

 <div class="alert alert-info">Select a tab for instructions on creating a tile on the Integrations or Marketplace page.</div>